 Whenever I get a little lazy to make breakfast or if I know I’m going to have a hectic week ahead of me, I whip up these guys.
 These healthy no bake cookies are gluten-free, refined-sugar free, dairy free and oh so delicious!

-I eat 2 or three of them for breakfast (okay, sometimes it’s 4) and I always love snacking on them when I get that mid-afternoon dip.
+I eat 2 or three of them for an easy breakfast (okay, sometimes it’s 4) and I always love snacking on them when I get that mid-afternoon dip.
 They are packed with protein so they really keep you feeling full and powered up similar to these banana oatmeal chocolate chip cookies or oatmeal chocolate chip cookies.